-- 1. Students will be notified by the Registrar's Office of their impending graduation once their personalized degree progress reaches a minimum of 85% in Degree Works. - 2.
-Students will be directed by the Registrar's Office to provide information and complete certain tasks to qualify for degree conferral and graduation by: September 15 for December graduation; and by December 1 for graduation in either May or August. - 3.
+- 1. All students desiring to graduate must file a Graduation Application with the Registrar's Office by: September 15 for December graduation; and by December 1 for graduation in either May or August of the following year. - 2.
+The Registrar's Office receives the Graduation Application from each student. - 3.
+Students who are not approved to graduate in the semester stated on the Graduation Application must file another Application in a subsequent semester. - 4.
 The Registrar's Office posts degrees on transcripts and issues diplomas only when the registrar has certified that all graduation requirements have been met.
 These requirements include the following: - a.
 Satisfactory completion of all degree requirements as specified in the Catalog for the student's degree program.
-Students who have been approved to pursue a degree according to an Individualized Degree Plan must satisfy all course and credit requirements of that plan prior to graduating.
+Students who have been approved to pursue a degree according to an Individualized Degree Plan must satisfy all course and credit requirements of that plan prior to graduating. - b.
+A minimum cumulative GPA of 2.00.

-- b.
-A minimum cumulative GPA of 2.00. - c.
-Payment of graduation fee and all university financial obligations, including housing. - 4.
-Students on academic or disciplinary probation will not be allowed to graduate. - 5.
-Students will be notified of their graduation approval by the Registrar's Office.
+- c.
+Payment of graduation fee and all university financial obligations, including housing. - 5.
+Students on academic or disciplinary probation will not be allowed to graduate.